randy99kuang/ML_FinalProject/README.md

 1. Download the ML Final Project Files from the Google Drive Link
 2. Go to ./provably robust boosting/eval.py and change the paths on line 19, 75, 77, 80, and 82 depending on the location of the folder on your system
-3. Run the cells in the Testing Eval on PRB notebook to get test results `! python './drive/My Drive/ML Final Project Files/provably-robust-boosting/eval.py' --iter 51 --n_eval 1`
-will give you the test errors (TE) on our adversarial attacks `! python './drive/My Drive/ML Final Project Files/provably-robust-boosting/eval.py' --iter 51` will give you the test errors (TE) on their adversarial attacks
+3. Run the cells in the Testing Eval on PRB notebook to get test results `! python '(your path to this folder)/ML Final Project Files/provably-robust-boosting/eval.py' --iter 51 --n_eval 1` will give you the test errors (TE) on our adversarial attacks `! python '(your path to this folder)/ML Final Project Files/provably-robust-boosting/eval.py' --iter 51` will give you the test errors (TE) on their adversarial attacks